 Buddhist statue shining in the bright daylight against the lush green background.

-You can find some beautiful waterfalls cascading from jungle covered mountains.
+You can find some beautiful waterfalls cascading from the jungle-covered mountains.

-If you want to visit there are 3 options.
+If you want to visit there are three options.

-The best way to see them is to stay in the nearby small city of Hualien and rent a scooter or car (scooter better) and day trip into the Toroko National Park, stopping whenever you want to get off and explore the trails as you like.
+The best way to see them is to stay in the nearby small city of Hualien and rent a scooter or car (scooter better) and day trip into the Taroko National Park.

-Either way even if you are in Taiwan for just a short time you should make the effort to get to the Toroko Gorge.
+Either way, even if you are in Taiwan for just a short time you should make the effort to get to the Taroko Gorge.
 A really cool hiking place.